-Children who have special educational needs and/or disabilities All children have the right to be safe, yet research shows that disabled children are three times more likely to be abused.
-A number of factors have been identified as to reasons why these children are more at risk (see bullet points) and as a setting we are aware of these and endeavor to protect all our children.
+All children have the right to be safe, yet research shows that disabled children are three times more likely to be abused.
+Several factors have been identified as to reasons why these children are more at risk (see bullet points) and as a setting, we are aware of these and endeavour to protect all our children.